 Profile of Dr. Cynthia Clark

-Dr. Clark’s research involves preparing future nurses to address incivility in the practice setting, bridging the gap between nursing education and practice-based nurses to create and sustain cultures of civility, faculty-to-faculty incivility, student stress, coping, and pursuance of academic civility, and ongoing intervention studies including a biomarker study to measure the effectiveness of cognitive rehearsal as a means to mitigate stress during uncivil encounters.
-Her empirical instruments to measure incivility and ways to promote civility have been translated into several languages and have been used to conduct studies in the United States, Israel, Iran, Indonesia, the Philippines, the People’s Republic of China, Malaysia, Jordan, Canada, Uganda, Korea, Ecuador, and Pakistan.
-Dr. Clark has served as a committee member and content expert for several graduate student studies both nationally and internationally; many have used her empirical instruments in their doctoral dissertations, master’s theses, and other scholarly works.
+Dr. Clark’s current research includes preparing nurses to address incivility in the practice setting; bridging the education-practice gap to create positive work cultures, designing and testing empirical instruments to measure and address incivility; integrating civility, professionalism, and ethical practice into nursing curricula; and conducting intervention studies to measure the effectiveness of cognitive rehearsal and evidence-based ‘scripting’ to address incivility and protect patient safety.
+Dr. Clark’s empirical instruments have been translated into several languages and used to conduct studies in the United States, Israel, Iran, Indonesia, the Philippines, the People’s Republic of China, Malaysia, Jordan, Canada, Uganda, Korea, Saudi Arabia, Nigeria, Jamaica, Greece, and Columbia.
+The Incivility in Nursing Education-Revised (INE-R) has been translated into 14 languages and a multisite, international study led by Drs.
+Mohammed Baqer Al-Jobouri and Patience SamsonAkpan is currently underway in 11 countries (Iraq, South Africa, Greece, Italy, Saudi Arabia, Nigeria, the Philippines, the United States, Kenya, Chile, and Serbia).
+Dr. Clark has served as a committee member and content expert for several graduate level studies, both nationally and internationally; many students have used her empirical instruments in their doctoral dissertations, master’s theses, and other scholarly works.

-Dr. Clark also is well known for her expertise in the area of scholarly teaching, learner-centered pedagogies, and active learning.
-For the past several years, Dr. Clark has used live theater actors, simulation, and student-produced and directed YouTube videos as active learning strategies to promote student engagement and deep learning.
-Her article on the use of live actors as a teaching strategy to address incivility in the practice setting published in Clinical Simulation in Nursing has been downloaded 740 times by readers from the US, Turkey, Taiwan, China, Australia, and the UK since its release in June 2014.
-In her role as a Teaching Scholar for Faculty Learning Communities, Dr. Clark facilitated the development of several early career faculty members in their growth as scholarly educators and learner-centered teachers, and has conducted numerous classroom assessments to assist faculty improve their pedagogical approaches.
+Dr. Clark is also well known for her expertise in the area of scholarly teaching, learner-centered pedagogies, and active learning strategies.
+For the past 15 years, she has used live actors, simulation, and other innovative learning strategies to promote student engagement and deep learning.
+Her article on the use of live actors as a teaching strategy to address incivility in the practice setting published in Clinical Simulation in Nursing has been downloaded more than 2000 times by readers from the US, Turkey, Taiwan, China, Australia, Iran, and the UK since its release in June 2014.
+Dr. Clark has mentored dozens of faculty members in their growth as scholarly educators and learner-centered teachers and has conducted numerous classroom assessments to assist faculty in improving their pedagogical approaches.